jwsearle18/React260Startup/README.md

  ## React Deliverable

 For this deliverable I converted the application over to use React.
 Also I added an icon for fun.
+I switched to a new github repo for the react version, so the link at the bottom should bring you to the correct one.

  - **Bundled and transpiled (Vite)** - DONE
  - **Components** - My Home component works properly.
 I didn't have time for the other components, but the stubs are there.